benbristow/fragradio-top40-spotify-generator/README.md

 What it does
 -------------

-Generates Spotify Playlists from Fragradio.com's Top 40 Requested Tracks This could easily be modified for any station that uses SAM Broadcaster's built in web-request system.
+Generates Spotify Playlists from Fragradio.com's Top 40 Requested Tracks.
+This could easily be modified for any station that uses SAM Broadcaster's built in web-request system.

 How to use/install